Pool Table Installations in Akron

 - Does the table have a drop pocket build or a ball return system?

-We can add Championship woolen felt or upgraded tournament grade worsted cloth for additional charges, keep in mind you save if we also take care of the pool table recovering at the time of installation since it’s less labor intensive when the pool table is in pieces.
+We can add Championship woolen felt or upgraded tournament grade worsted cloth for additional charges, keep in mind you save if we also take care of the pool table recovering at the time of installation since it’s less labor-intensive when the pool table is in pieces.

 If you need us to bring the pool table upstairs, there may be an additional cost.
-If your pool table turns out to be a single slate top, we will definitely need to know the stair situation, such as turns or if going up or down since this type of tables are extremely heavy and sometimes we will not be able to move it because of liability issues.
+If your pool table turns out to be a single slate top, we will definitely need to know the stair situation, such as turns or if going up or down since this type of table is extremely heavy and sometimes we will not be able to move it because of liability issues.
 We recommend you measure the size of the room where you want the pool table setup if it’s helpful, feel free to check out our pool table room sizes guide page.

-We also offer a complete pool table move or pick up the pool table from a storage facility or an on-site storage before we do the actual pool table assembly and if there are any pool table repairs you need taken care of just give us a call and let us know the details.
+We also offer a complete pool table move or pick up the pool table from a storage facility or on-site storage before we do the actual pool table assembly and if there are any pool table repairs you need taken care of just give us a call and let us know the details.

 The ABIA guarantees all of our pool table installations for leveling and quality on all applicable pool tables for an entire year after service.
 During extensive leveling our technicians precisely set, shim, wedge, and level the slates using sensitive leveling equipment to make sure your pool table installation is done with the highest quality for optimum performance.